 The future of farming, by default, lies in the hands of younger generations.
 After many years that have seen the average age of a UK farmer increasing towards retirement age, new blood is coming in to farming.
 Many young people entering farming have not inherited their farms and are starting small, often in social enterprises or Community Supported Agriculture.
 Although the economics need to be proven it is hoped that seed growing might provide another enterprise for small farms.

-After growing last year on a 4 acre field of a small organic farm in Laxfield, Suffolk, we have moved to Gosberton Bank Nursery.
+After growing in 2015 on a 4 acre field of a small organic farm in Laxfield, Suffolk, we moved to Gosberton Bank Nursery.

 Half way between Spalding and Boston in south Lincolnshire, not far from the A16 or A17, Gosberton is situated in the middle of an area that is dotted with seed companies.
 The Grade 1 soil here is ideally suited to vegetable growing and the climate is relatively dry making it easier to harvest seed crops in the autumn than in other parts of the country.